I don't fix your dog, I help mend your relationship.

 I am often asked by dog owners and prospective clients what methods and tools I use when training dogs, or helping to modify unwanted behaviours.
 This little article will provide you with most of the answers.
-This article is a work in progress so will be continually added too.

 Dogs just like humans and every other species on the planet learn from consequences.
 When we are teaching a dog or modifying behaviours, we use the principles of operant conditioning.
 Mother nature utilises all 4 quadrants of operant conditioning for all life on the planet.
 Without all 4 quadrants, no animal could have survived.
 If man could magically remove any of the 4 quadrants from nature, life would instantly fall into chaos, and all life would very quickly cease to exist.